Low Vision Aids & Devices

 Low vision aids and glasses work by utilizing and maximizing whatever vision you retain.
 By significantly enhancing and directing the vision you still have, low vision glasses, aids or devices help you to regain the specific visual functions you have lost.
 For example, high levels of magnification can help you read food labels or small print in newspaper articles.
 For those with very high levels of vision loss, we offer computerized technology that converts text into audio.

 Our low vision glasses and devices come in a wide range of designs and powers.
 They range from simple handheld magnifying lenses and advanced electronic devices, to state-of-the-art telescope glasses and more.
-After your initial consultation, will ensure that the recommendations are personalized to meet your specific condition as well as lifestyle needs and diverse visual requirements.
+After your initial consultation, will ensure that the recommendations are personalized to meet your specific condition, lifestyle needs and diverse visual requirements.